Robotnik08/adventofcode2023/README.md

 ## Day 4

 My initial solution was bad and slow, but I managed to make it quick.
 Part 2 seemed menacing, but was really easy

+## Day 5

+Day 5 was a good challenge, I figured it out in the end, but it took me a while. <br>

+## Day 6

+Day 6 was easier, originally I brute forced it, but I managed to make it faster by using a quadratic formula. <br>
+I researched about it and it's fun how it's used really well in the puzzle. <br>
+I added a QUADRATIC function in the language for this purpose. <br>